BenPyton/ProceduralDungeon/Advanced-Features/Saving-Dungeon.md

 Once your actor is available for serialization within the dungeon, you can use the `Save Game` flag of the actor's variables to include these variables in your game save.

-You can also implement the [`Dungeon Save`](/api/Classes/DungeonSaveInterface) to get access at some save/load events:
+You can also implement the [`Dungeon Save`](/api/Classes/DungeonSaveInterface) interface to get access to some save/load events in your actor:

 - `Pre Save Dungeon`: event called only when saving a dungeon.
 It is called on all actors before starting the serialization of the whole dungeon.
 - `Post Load Dungeon`: event called only when loading a dungeon.
 It is called after the dungeon has finished to load.